-• ensure that the child's family completes and signs authorisations in the enrolment record and medication record (if relevant) before the child commences at the service

-• ensure no child is transported by the service without an authorisation from their parent or other person named in the enrolment record

-• ensure that medication is only administered or self-administered if authorised or, in an emergency, authorisation is provided verbally by:

-• a parent or a person named in the enrolment record

-• a registered medical practitioner or an emergency service if the parent or person named in the enrolment record cannot be contacted

-• in the case of an anaphylaxis or asthma emergency, medication may be administered without authorisation

-• ensure that children only leave the service premises with a parent, an authorised nominee named in the enrolment record, or a person named in the enrolment record to collect the child

-• ensure all children have appropriate authorisation to leave the service on an excursion or regular outing

-• ensure no child is transported by the service without authorisation from a parent or other person named in the enrolment record

-• implement and oversee authorisation systems for other legal requirements or quality practices, e.g. photos of children and privacy

-• ensure authorisations are kept up-to-date

-• implement processes for circumstances where authorisations may be refused/not applicable.

-• ensure all action plans are carried out in line with the Acceptance and refusal of authorisations policy and procedures
+- ensure that the child's family completes and signs authorisations in the enrolment record and medication record (if relevant) before the child commences at the service - ensure no child is transported by the service without an authorisation from their parent or other person named in the enrolment record - ensure that medication is only administered or self-administered if authorised or, in an emergency, authorisation is provided verbally by: - a parent or a person named in the enrolment record - a registered medical practitioner or an emergency service if the parent or person named in the enrolment record cannot be contacted - in the case of an anaphylaxis or asthma emergency, medication may be administered without authorisation - ensure that children only leave the service premises with a parent, an authorised nominee named in the enrolment record, or a person named in the enrolment record to collect the child - ensure all children have appropriate authorisation to leave the service on an excursion or regular outing - ensure no child is transported by the service without authorisation from a parent or other person named in the enrolment record - implement and oversee authorisation systems for other legal requirements or quality practices, e.g. photos of children and privacy - ensure authorisations are kept up-to-date - implement processes for circumstances where authorisations may be refused/not applicable.

+- ensure all action plans are carried out in line with the Acceptance and refusal of authorisations policy and procedures - ensure that the child's family completes and signs authorisations in the enrolment record and medication record (if relevant) before the child commences at the service - ensure no child is transported by the service without an authorisation from their parent or other person named in the enrolment record - ensure that medication is only administered or self-administered if authorised or, in an emergency, authorisation is provided verbally by: - a parent or a person named in the enrolment record - a registered medical practitioner or an emergency service if the parent or person named in the enrolment record cannot be contacted - in the case of an anaphylaxis or asthma emergency, medication may be administered without authorisation - ensure that children only leave the service premises with a parent, an authorised nominee named in the enrolment record, or a person named in the enrolment record to collect the child.

+Families Responsible for:

-• ensure that the child's family completes and signs authorisations in the enrolment record and medication record (if relevant) before the child commences at the service
+complete and sign authorisations in the enrolment record and medication record (if relevant) before their child commences at the service